fenago/learn-java-12-programming/lab_guide/Lab_3.md

 }
 ```

-As we progress through this book, we will see more examples of using
+As we progress through this course, we will see more examples of using
 the this and super keywords.